yusufekerdiker/rssFeedScraper/README.md

 ## Features

 - Scrapes technology news articles from popular websites.
-- Cleans the scraped data for consistency and quality.
+- Cleans the scraped data for consistency.
-- Uses machine learning (RAKE*) to classify articles into categories.
+- Uses RAKE* to classify articles into categories.
 - Stores the data in a database for easy access.
 - Provides a web API to access the collected data programmatically.
 - Includes a user-friendly web application to browse and search for articles.